Sack of Rome (1527): Sack

 After the execution of some 1,000 defenders of the Papal capital and shrines, the pillage began.
 Churches and monasteries, as well as the palaces of prelates and cardinals, were looted and destroyed.
 Even pro-Imperial cardinals had to pay to save their properties from the rampaging soldiers as they marauded without regard to the allegiance of their victims.
 Citizens of Rome of all descriptions were subjected to the carnage – women were raped, hospice patients killed, and many prominent allies of the Imperial cause were not spared.
 Particular vehemence was displayed by the German Landsknechte, many of whom were Lutheran, towards the Catholic holy sites.
 Churches were ransacked, relics profaned, and sacred images destroyed.
-Parodies of Catholic rites were carried out; for example, a prostitute was dressed in priestly vestments and seated on the throne of Saint Peter to the cry of "Vivat Lutherus pontifex!", and animals were mockingly presented for communion.
+Parodies of Catholic rites were carried out; for example, a prostitute was dressed in priestly vestments and seated on the Chair of Saint Peter to the cry of "Vivat Lutherus pontifex!", and animals were mockingly presented for communion.
 Violence towards clergy was pointed, with monks being castrated and nuns raped, along with a general targeting of priests for killing.
-Although Martin Luther himself was against revolt against the Church by "hand and flail," the actions of German troops were ostensibly fueled by the religious discontent proliferating at the time, and the targeting of Church officials and property was intentionally symbolic.
+Although Martin Luther himself was against revolt against the Church by "hand and flail," the actions of German troops were ostensibly fuelled by the religious discontent proliferating at the time, and the targeting of Church officials and property was intentionally symbolic.
 However, most of the pillaging was a means for the troops to compensate themselves monetarily.
 To that end, prisoners were taken to be held for ransom, with more prominent prisoners making for more profitable ransoms.
 On 8 May, Cardinal Pompeo Colonna, a personal enemy of Clement VII, entered the city.
 He was followed by peasants from his fiefs, who had come to avenge the sacks they had suffered at the hands of the Papal armies.
 Colonna was touched by the pitiful conditions in the city and gave refuge to some Roman citizens in his palace.
 Colonna attempted to bring some sense of order to the events, and the troops began only gradually to cease pillaging in response to his orders.